omnect/meta-omnect/README.md

 sudo fw_setenv factory-reset 1
 sudo reboot
 ```
-This re-creates the corresponding filesystems of partitions `data` and `etc` on the next boot; i.e., in the initramfs context.
+This re-creates the corresponding filesystems of partitions `data` and `etc` on the next boot (in the initramfs context).
 If the `factory` partition contains a directory `etc`, then the content is copied to the `etc` partition.

 In the example above, `factory-reset` is set to the value `1`.